-After the nearly a decade, the Award remains unsatisfied.
-Border Timbers seeks to enforce the Award against Zimbabwe, both in the UK and elsewhere.75 What follows is a deep dive into the English Court of Appeal's decision on the appeal brought by Zimbabwe, against the first instance judgment of Dias J in the Commercial Court76.
-By appealing Zimbabwe sought to continue to resist enforcement of the Award in the UK.
+After nearly a decade, the Border Award remains unsatisfied.
+Border Timbers seeks to enforce it against Zimbabwe both in the UK and elsewhere.
+What follows is a deep dive into the English Court of Appeal's decision on the appeal brought by Zimbabwe, against the first instance judgment of Dias J in the Commercial Court.
+By appealing Zimbabwe sought to continue to resist enforcement of the Border Award in the UK.
 The judgment is of critical importance for it raises novel issues concerning whether and to what extent the enforcement of ICSID awards may be successfully resisted on the basis of the doctrine of state immunity.